-San Francisco is livelihood is characterized by a high cost of living and out-of-reach housing prices that has caused many to be bankrupt.
-The city known to thrive on industries such as tourism, IT and financial services has an incredible expensive homes cost at an average of $280,000.
-Fortunately, unemployment in the city is extremely low; however, to live in this city, it takes about $119,000.
+San Francisco’s livelihood is characterized by a high cost of living and out-of-reach housing prices that has caused many to be bankrupt.
+The city known to thrive on industries such as tourism, IT and financial services has an incredibly expensive homes cost at an average of $280,000.
+Fortunately, unemployment in the city is extremely low; however, to live in this city takes about $119,000.
 Thanks to the highly favorable conditions offered to entrepreneurs and other business ventures which is an attractive factor for many staying in the city.

 - State: Hawaii